 After traveling to North Carolina with Michael Gordon, Milwaukee Bucks Traumatology, studies conducted between Thursday and Friday of last week did not yield the best results for Carlos Delfino.

-"The reality is that the fracture was found in August marked a setback in recovery.
+"The reality is that the fracture was found in August marked a setback in the recovery.
 Still there and I will have to go into the operating room again to try to resolve the situation, "said the player.

 The "successful" surgery conducted by the Dr. Martin O'Malley in May, where a plaque on bone and two vertical screws placed today are a setback for evolution.